 - Specific Warm-up

 GENERAL WARM-UP – Involves activities that stimulate and increase the blood flow to the working muscles.
-Such activities as jogging, jumping jacks or some basic calisthenics, are effective warm-up exercises.
-They stimulate the cardiovascular system and lungs, as well as preparing the muscles for vigorous activity.
+Activities such as jogging, jumping jacks or some basic calisthenics, are effective warm-up exercises.
+They stimulate the cardiovascular system and lungs, along with preparing the muscles for vigorous activity.